 She has also worked for the Massachusetts Department of Environmental Protection and the U.S. Environmental Protection Agency.

-Doris has been an animal rights activist for over 25 years, vegetarian for nearly as long, and vegan for over 20 years.
-She shares a home with three humans, two rabbits and four guinea pigs, and is a life member of the House Rabbit Society.
+Doris has been an animal rights activist for over 30 years, vegetarian for nearly as long, and vegan for over 25 years.
+She shares a home with three humans, two rabbits and three guinea pigs, and is a life member of the House Rabbit Society.

 Doris holds a B.S. in Applied Biological Sciences from the Massachusetts Institute of Technology and a J.D. from the University of Southern California Law Center.